-PETER MEYER guitar
+PETER MEYER guitar, electronics

 BERNHARD MEYER bass

-WANJA SLAVIN saxophone
+WANJA SLAVIN alto saxophone,

 JIM BLACK drums